23 Money Saving Challenges You Can Start Today

 Here’s how it works:

 3. Get any and all pennies you can find.
-This can be from when you get change back after paying for a coffee, your spouse, your kids (if they don’t want them), on the sidewalk, in your car, etc.
+This can be from when you get change back after paying for a coffee, your spouse, your kids, on the sidewalk, in your car, etc.

 Pro Tip 1: Use cash more often when paying for things.
-That way, when you get your change back, you’re more likely to get pennies and then you can put them in your savings jar.
+That way, when you get your change back, you’re more likely to get pennies.

 8. $1,000 in 3 Months Savings Challenge